Previous chapter | Index | Next chapter

 Wei Wuxian suddenly felt that Wen Chao was standing much too close.
 He found himself looking away from him, anywhere but at him, and through his chest something spread that felt close to seasickness.
 His lungs stilled breathlessly.

 “So sweet,” Wen Chao said almost softly.
 Wei Wuxian kept looking far to his own side; though he willed his legs to move—to walk, to run, to kick—they did not.
-Wen Chao chuckled, close enough now that the air from his mouth brushed the side of Wei Wuxian’s face— “I wonder how sweet you smell during heat,” he sighed.
+Wen Chao chuckled, close enough now that the air from his mouth brushed the side of Wei Wuxian’s face, and— “I wonder how sweet you smell during heat,” he sighed.

 The sickness rushed up Wei Wuxian’s throat.
 He raised a leg at last and kicked Wen Chao away.